eamsdev/MiniBlog/src/assets/posts/4_20230312_Event_Sourcing.md

 ## Final Remarks

 It's impossible to cover all the code that went into creating this micro-framework in a single article.
-If you are interested in seeing the entire codebase and this working in action, please check out the source code at [my github repo](https://github.com/eamsdev/MiniESS), it also include a working example implementing a Todo List application.
+If you are interested in seeing the entire codebase and this working in action, please check out the source code at [my github repo](https://github.com/eamsdev/MiniESS), it also includes a working example implementing a To-do List application.

 ## Resources